Audio Clinical Professionals

 Practitioner-Guided Note

-For Management of Medically Refractory Epilepsy, use the highest-yield facts to drive concrete treatment decisions.
-Pay particular attention to Medically refractory definition: failed ≥2 appropriate AEDs; <5% chance 3rd medication achieves control, Ketogenic diet: highly successful for Lennox-Gastaut, induces ketosis/mild acidosis, and Cannabidiol (CBD): FDA-approved for Lennox-Gastaut and Dravet syndromes when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.
+For Management of Medically Refractory Epilepsy, prioritize Medically refractory definition: failed ≥2 appropriate AEDs; <5% chance 3rd medication achieves control, Ketogenic diet: highly successful for Lennox-Gastaut, induces ketosis/mild acidosis, and Cannabidiol (CBD): FDA-approved for Lennox-Gastaut and Dravet syndromes when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.

 Key Takeaways